brandybrawler/ITSv2/README.md

     *   You can set a **`Spawn Probability`** for each class to control how frequently they appear.
 3.  **Automatic Network Setup:** The spawner is the easiest way to build your road network.
     *   Ensure **`bAuto Assign Next Paths`** and **`bAuto Assign Path Priorities`** are enabled.
-    *   When you press "Play", the spawner will automatically detect all `VehiclePathSpline` actors that are close to each other and treat them as intersections.
+    *   When you press "Play", the spawner will automatically detect all `VehiclePathSpline` actors **whose end-point trigger boxes overlap** and treat them as intersections.
 It will create the path connections and determine which roads have priority (i.e., main roads vs. side roads).
     *   You can run this process in the editor by selecting the spawner and clicking the **`Find Intersections In Editor`** and **`Assign Next Paths In Editor`** buttons.
-4.  **Press Play!** AI vehicles should now spawn and begin driving along the spline network, respecting each other at intersections.
+4.  **Press Play!** AI vehicles should now spawn and begin driving along the spline network.

 ---